Vyvanse vs Adderall: What’s the Difference?

 Do Adderall and Vyvanse Cause the Same Results?

-Adderall and Vyvanse are two medications commonly prescribed to treat ADHD.
+Adderall and Vyvanse are effective medicines for treating ADHD.
 While they come from the same family of drugs (amphetamines), there is a significant difference between them.
 Adderall contains amphetamine salts directly while Vyvanse uses lisdexamfetamine as a “prodrug,” which gets converted into an active form in the body before it has any effects.
 This extra step makes its side effects less pronounced than those taking Adderall.

 Both medications can still cause anxiety, sleeplessness, and digestive issues along with some other problems.
 It’s important to remember that these are powerful substances that can have very serious addictive properties if used improperly or without medical supervision.